basicallydan/gpterm/README.md

 # GPTerminal

-GPTerminal is a command-line application that allows interaction with OpenAI's GPT models.
+**WARNING:** GPTerminal has very few guardrails.
+If used indiscriminately, it can wipe your entire system or leak information.GPTerminal is a command-line application that allows interaction with OpenAI's GPT models.
 It's designed for easy use and customization through prompts and presets.
 ## Getting Started
 To use GPTerminal, ensure you have Ruby installed on your system.
 Then, follow these steps:
 - Clone the repository or download the source code.